-If your puppy suffers from the occasional bouts of boredom, here are 10 things you can do to train him to entertain himself and be more independent when you aren’t available to give him your full and undivided attention.
+If your puppy suffers from the occasional bouts of boredom, here are 10 things you can do to train him to entertain himself!
+Empower your puppy to be more independent when you aren’t available to give him your full and undivided attention.

 1) ENGAGE YOUR PUPPY’S INTELLECT WITH A PUPPY PUZZLE

 Puzzles provide mental stimulation and promote cognitive function while being an engaging form of entertainment.
 That’s why people love them!
 But did you know that there are puzzles for dogs, too?

 Unlike people puzzles that place an emphasis on the picture or image that the puzzle is forming as you play.
 Puzzles for dogs place an emphasis on figuring out how to “open” or “unlock” the puzzle in order to get the doggy treat inside.

 As different as puppy puzzles are from people puzzles, they still provide the same valuable mental stimulation.
 Best of all, your puppy will be engaged for a fun little while as he works to release the treat.
 This is a great source of entertainment that will train your puppy to enjoy his alone time.

 2) GIVE YOUR PUPPY A HEALTHY, LONG-LASTING CHEW TREAT